Dedupe a messy contact list

 [PASTE LIST]

-2. Identify duplicates across the rows by matching on:
+2. Identify duplicates by matching on:

-- LinkedIn URL (strongest after email)
+LinkedIn URL (strongest after email),

-- Validated email with confidence grade
+validated email with confidence grade,

-- Validated phone with DNC status
+validated phone with DNC status,

-4. Collapse all duplicate rows for that person into one verified row.
-Where input fields conflict (e.g., two different companies on file), Lusha's current employer is the source of truth.
+4. Collapse duplicate rows into one verified row.
+Where input fields conflict,

 5. Output a deduplicated table:

-Name | Current company | Current title | Email | Phone | Number of input rows merged | Conflicts resolved
+Name | Current company | Current title | Email | Phone |

 </task>